NBStephens/RDN_segmentation/README.md

 Home of the [FEMR Lab](https://femr.la.psu.edu/) RDN segmentation software at PSU

 # Install
+For standalone version of RDN Segementer, download RDN_segmentation_container folder and follow RDN_Install_Use_Instructions.txt
 This project uses python poetry to manage the environment

 Read more about this here: